DCC-EX/dcc-ex.github.io/docs/ex-rail/examples.rst

      :depth: 2
      :local:

-A variety of |EX-R| sequences that illustrate function and usage of five objects are shown below.  :doc:`/big-picture/big-picture` section of this web site also contains a number of more elaborate and complex examples.
+A variety of |EX-R| sequences that illustrate function and usage of five objects are shown below.
+The :doc:`/big-picture/big-picture` section of this web site also contains a number of more elaborate and complex examples.

 Objects :
 - A three aspect signal connected to Mega2560 I/O pins 22 (red), 23 (amber), and 24 (green)